• About

 Known in Italy as lasagne al forno, this classic lasagna recipe has five layers of fresh pasta sheets (you can substitute oven-ready noodles).
 Italian food makes me want to travel to Italy; it's that good!

-This is the best lasagna recipe ever, especially if you can make homemade lasagna noodles!
-The lasagna literally melts in your mouth.
+This is the best lasagna recipe ever, especially if you can make homemade lasagna noodles.
+The meat sauce is slow-simmered, then layered with creamy béchamel sauce and delicate pasta sheets.
+The lasagna literally melts in your mouth!

 ingredients to make Italian meat ragu sauce